darshan-k-s/pesticide-sprayer-arm/README.md

 explain how system is visualised (RViz) and what it demonstrates
 ## Closed-Loop Operation
 describe the feedback method and how it adapts system behaviour in real time

 # Installation and Setup (Hayden + Daniel)
 - step-by-step installation instructions for dependencies and workspace setup
 - hardware setup information (UR5e connection, camera, Teensy, etc.)
+  * camera is mounted on the provided bracket
+  * Arduino is used to code the motor configuration
+  * communication is done over UART and ROS2 Client/Server communication
 - any environment variables, configuration files, or calibration prcedures required to run the system (can assume there is some sort of hand-eye calibration already present in the system)
+  * having yellow crosses on the leafs provide a clear indication of bad/good leaves
 # Running the System (Darshan)
 - clear instructions for launching and running the complete system
 - example commands (e.g. ros2 launch project-name bringup.launch.py)